fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

   + *by Log Level:* verbose
   + Leave the rest blank.
 5. You should now get output to the filter from the Vidhance library when your device is capturing video.
+6. If you have problems with crashes it can be helpful to get the backtrace from the device.
+Create another filter with these settings:

+  + *Filter Name:* Debug
+  + *by Log Tag:* DEBUG
+  + *by Log Level:* verbose
+  + Leave the rest blank.
+7. When the device crashes you can check the backtrace in the debug filter for useful information.